2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/17/2026 2:19 PM

 20260617-190237 M: Added explanatory comments in a test file when the rules allow only one comment, the section header.
-C: Put no comments in code; move any explanation into the requirements section.
+C: Put no comments in code; move any explanation into the requirements section as requirements if needed and only if does not conflict with existing requirements.

 20260617-190237 M: Fabricated XML in a test with printf and inline markup instead of copying the real project files.
 C: Copy and use the real xml files; never hand-write xml in a test.
 20260617-190237 M: Extended an existing rule-violating test pattern (fabricated config) instead of correcting it when adding a check.
 C: Fix the violation when touching the file; do not propagate a bad pattern.
 20260617-190237 M: Claimed the test followed all rules in a prior turn without auditing it against the test rules first.
 C: Audit code against the rules before asserting compliance.